arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/out-of-the-box/content.md

 ## Controlling Portenta X8 Through the Terminal

 You have plenty of ways to communicate with your board, be it wirelessly or with a cable.
-Next we are going to show how to use adb and ssh.
+Next, we are going to show how to use ADB and SSH.

 ### ADB

-First of all make sure you have the latest **Mbed OS Portenta Core**, which contains the adb program.
+First of all make sure you have the latest **Mbed OS Portenta Core**, which contains the ADB program.

 You can go to its directory inside the **Arduino15/packages/arduino/tools/adb/32.0.0**.
 To check the tool you can use your terminal and type `adb`, you should get feedback from the tool when typing this.